/images/resources/architect/ai-agents/ai-agents-enterprise.png

 Many enterprises have AI teams who are gaining skills at AI technologies.
 However, enterprises typically lack an effective AI strategy and unintentionally limit themselves to basic AI.
 Enterprise AI initiatives often fail due to conflicts between teams.
 For example, an AI team might spend time developing a customer solution, but a compliance team could block it from going live, due to security and privacy concerns.

 As this article shows, the steps to safely enable enterprise AI are very logical.
-The only development work needed is to follow long-established API principles, centred on a future-proof authorization strategy.
+With modern identity foundations, development work only needs to follow long-established API principles, centred on a future-proof authorization strategy.
 The enterprise AI use case clearly shows how, with logical decision making, security can be a business enabler and help to ensure people agreement across enterprise teams.

 Gary Archer